mohamed-ameer/Frappe-ERPNext-Tutorial-Mastery/Frappe How?  What?  Why? /74-Usefull_tools_in_frappe.md

 - how to use it: just go to the url and choose the user that you want to impersonate.
 - why to use it: to test the system from the perspective of another user.
 - the output: it will login you as the specified user.

+---

+## 7. System Console

+it is a tool that allow you to run python code or sql queries directly from the browser, it's like you have a python console or sql console in the browser.

+- location: `http:your-site.com/app/system-console`
+- what it does: it allow you to run python code or sql queries directly from the browser.
+- how to use it: just go to the url and write your python code or sql query and press execute button or ctrl+s.
+- why to use it: to test your python code or sql queries directly from the browser without the need to create a python file and run it from the terminal.
+- the output: it will print the output of your code or query in the browser.

+there is a checkbox called "Commit" that you can check it if you want to commit your changes to the database (frappe.db.commit()), if you didn't check it, it will rollback your changes.

+---

+## 8. Important Doctypes

+- Deleted Documents: `http:your-site.com/app/deleted-document`